 Omitting them is, however, deprecated and will be rejected in the next release

 of MaxScale.
 Currently, QLAFilter accepts parameters in regular expression

 The global settings, in a section named

 [MaxScale], allow various parameters

 that affect MariaDB MaxScale as a whole to be tuned.
+This section must be

 This parameter controls the number of worker threads that are handling the events coming from the kernel.
 The default is 1 thread.
 It is recommended that you start with one thread and increase the number if you require greater performance.
 Increasing the amount of worker threads beyond the number of processor cores does not improve the performance, rather is likely to degrade it, and can consume resources needlessly.